typhon-project/typhon-nlae/typhon-nlae-rest-api/ReadMe.md

         }]
     }]
 ```
-3. Compound WHERE conditions: (Example: (WHERE r.text.SentimentAnalysis.Sentiment > 1 OR r.text.SentimentAnalysis.Sentiment < 3) )
+3. Compound WHERE conditions: [SQL Example: (WHERE r.text.SentimentAnalysis.Sentiment > 1 OR r.text.SentimentAnalysis.Sentiment < 3)]

 ```json
 "where": [